georgemilosh/georgemilosh.github.io/_pages/about.md

 ## Short Summary

 I am a physicist involved in the interface between *machine learning* and physics.
 I work in complex systems such as plasma physics and geophysics with methods ranging from analytical theory to `numerical simulations` to data analaysis and `deep learning`.
 Throughout my career I have been involved in various subjects including turbulence, statistical physics, and mathematical physics.
 I got my PhD degree from [the University of Texas at Austin](https://www.utexas.edu).
+I come from a small country nestled in Caucausus, and due to my mixed upbringing have been often exposed to multicultural environment, which I always welcomed.

 Currently, I am a postdoc at [La Laboratoire des Sciences du Climat et l'Environement](https://www.lsce.ipsl.fr) at CEA Saclay working in a group of Pascal Yiou.
 Together we are involved in a project which aims to provide better sampling and understanding of *extreme events* in climate using statistical methods like `Markov chains` and deep learning.